Getting Your First Client

 Instead, market your services using your portfolio site.
 Marketing takes a lot of practice, but it doesn’t have to be complex.
 You don’t need to perform Search Engine Optimization (SEO) or create targeted ads.
 In fact, stay clear from paid advertising for now; don’t spend money before you make money.

-Focus on a specific target market and find out where they go to look for design solutions.
-From there, come up with ways to match them with your services.
-It’s much easier to get your first client if you focus your efforts on finding people whom you can confidently fulfill their needs .
+Focus on a specific target market and find out where they go for design solutions.
+From there, come up with ways to make your services known to them.
+It’s much easier to get your first client by targeting people whom you can confidently fulfill their needs .

-For example, you might want to target redditors on a subreddit like /r/entrepreneur.
-With entrepreneurs, they’re usually cost-conscious, so creating an affordable package will make your services that much more attractive to them.
+For example, you might want to target redditors on a subreddit like r/entrepreneur.
+With entrepreneurs, they are usually cost-conscious, so offering affordable packages will make your services that much more attractive to them.

 See also: Finding Success on Reddit

 You can also approach friends and family to get your first client.
-They should be more receptive to what you have to offer, though that doesn’t mean you hard sell your services at every opportunity.
-Just letting them know that you’re open for business is often good enough.
-Even if they don’t need your services, they probably know someone who does.
+They should be more receptive to what you have to offer, but that doesn’t mean you hard sell your services at every opportunity.
+Just letting them know that you are open for business is good enough.
+Even if they don’t need your services, they might know someone who does.

-As such, you need to put yourself and your business out there, while highlighting your strengths along the way.
+As such, try to put yourself and your business out there as much as possible, while highlighting your strengths along the way.
 Be sure to offer helpful advice wherever you can and engage actively in discussions related to graphic design.
 People buy from people they know and trust.
-If you’re passionate about your services, then your enthusiasm will win them over.
+If you are passionate about what you do, the enthusiasm will win them over.
 Also, master speaking and writing clearly.
-Professional communication will make it easier for you to earn the respect of others.
+Professional communication will make it easier to earn the respect of others.

 GETTING YOUR FIRST CLIENT

 Now that people know and trust you, they should start reaching out to you with opportunities.
-You’re close to getting your first client, but don’t celebrate just yet.
+You are close to getting your first client, but don’t celebrate just yet.

-Before accepting a project, take time to learn more about the prospect, which allows you to better tailor your services to their needs.
-It’s also a good idea to go the extra mile when communicating with them.
+Before accepting a project, take time to learn more about the prospective client so you can better tailor your services to their needs.
+Do your best to go the extra mile when communicating with them.
 Instead of an email, consider a video chat so both parties have a chance to talk face to face.
-Doing so builds trust and credibility, making it easier for you to close the deal.
+By building trust and credibility, you make it easier to close the deal.

-It might be tempting to jump right into the first offer you receive, but be careful not to run into bad clients who are looking to exploit your services.
+You might be tempted to accept the first offer you receive, but be careful not to run into bad clients who are looking to exploit your services.

 See also: Avoiding Bad Clients